Snaacky/thewiki/docs/guides/docker.md

 ## Accessing your containers

 Once everything is up and running, you should be able to access the Web UIs of your various Docker containers.
 Do so by opening a web browser and navigating to `http://ip:port`.
 For accessing a container on the same machine that's hosting it, `http://localhost:port` or `https://localhost:port` can be used.
-The `ip` field refers to the local machine ip (not your network's public ip) which can be found by running `ipconfig` on Windows and `ifconfig` or `ip address` on Linux.
+The `ip` field refers to the local machine ip (not your network's public ip).
 The `port` field is the port your container is configured to broadcast on, which is defined in `compose.yaml`.
 For example, qBittorrent will be at `http://localhost:8123` based on the file provided in this guide.

+!!!
+A machine's `ip` can be found by running `ipconfig` on Windows, and `ifconfig` or `ip address` on Linux !!!

 Most setup from this point on will be done through the relevant Web UIs.